dogeared/log4shell-poc/README.md

 The LDAP server listens on port `9999` by default and will return an `LDAPResult` that includes a URL reference to a Java class that will be deserialized and executed.

-The HTTP server listens on port `8000` and responds to any request with a byte array that is the `Evil.class`.
+The HTTP server listens on port `8000` and responds to any request with a byte array that is the `Test.class`.

-`Evil` implements `ObjecFactory` which the JNDI mechanism hooks into to execute its `getObjectInstance` method.
+`Test` implements `ObjecFactory` which the JNDI mechanism hooks into to execute its `getObjectInstance` method.
 While the method simply returns `null`, it uses `Runtime` to execute arbitrary code on the host machine.
 In this case, it writes to a file called: `/tmp/pwned` to prove that it _could_ execute basically anything available on the machine.